igbodani/new-plant-diseases/README.md

     directory='/extracted_path/train'
 , target_size=(HEIGHT,WIDTH), batch_size=size)

-Repeat steps for the validation set
+Repeat steps for the validation & test set
 ```
 ## Model Architecture
 A deep convolutional network is built for image classification.
 The model includes layers for image preprocessing, convolution, pooling, and dense layers for classification.